 1. Enjoy a meal

 Start your layover with a meal.
 There aren’t too many dining options, and most tend towards food court kiosks, casual dining, and cafes, but you should be able to find something that hits the spot.
 International chains like KFC, Cinnabon, and McDonald’s have outposts here.
-Many eateries stay open until 9PM or midnight, and a few are open 24-hours.
+Many eateries stay open until 9:00PM or later, and several are open 24-hours.

 2. Head to a lounge